 The flat topography and hedgerows enclosing fields limit views in and out of the area of search.
 The Grantham Canal along with the area of search's RAF heritage, which includes being the base for Bomber Command in WWII, offer some potential for development to tie into to create a distinctive landscape.
 Defensible boundaries are limites to he boundary of the airfield and existing field boundaries.
 Suitable for development.
 Green buffer should be maintained in the south of the area of search between development and the Grantham Canal.
 Heritage considerations There are no designated heritage assets within the area of search boundary.
 The area of search is located north of the village of Harby, its southern boundary is marked by the Grantham Canal which is approximately 400m north of the village.
 The village does not have a conservation area but contains 12 listed buildings, two, the Church of St Mary the Virgin (NHLE 1075078) and the Nags Head Public (Number 20) House and Attached Walls, Railings, Gate and Overthrow (NHLE 1075048) listed grade II.
 The distance is enough to ensure that these assets will be unaffected by development on the area of search.
 The village of Langar is located approximately 1.3km northwest of the area of search.
 The majority of the village is contained within the Langar Conservation Area which itself contains 20 listed buildings, all grade II apart from the grade I listed Church of St Andrew (NHLE 1264793) and the grade II listed Langar House (NHLE 1235998).
 The area of search is sufficiently distant from the village that there will be no impact from development on it.
 There are non-designated built heritage assets at Stathern Lodge and Glebe Farm, both close to the southern boundary.
 Further work will be necessary to assess the significance of these buildings and recommend mitigation strategies.
-The area of search incorporates the former RAF Langar, a Second World War RAF station.
-The station was closed to military use in 1963 but continues in civilian use and retains many of its original facilities including runways, dispersal loops, technical buildings and hangars.
-The significance of these non-designated built heritage assets will need to be ascertained before recommendations for their removal and recording or incorporation into the scheme are made.
 G Transport and accessibility Pros Located on land to the north of Harby village centre and south of Langar, used as Langar Airfield.
 Existing local highway network established throughout the area of search area due to Airfield land use.
 Green space provided throughout the area of search due to Airfield use, including space for surrounding leisure activities.
 Cons Not in proximity to HS2 or the M1 motorway.
 No National Cycle Network (NCN) Routes within the local area.
 Not in close proximity to any large settlement / town / local centre.
 Lack of access to rail services within the local area.
-Lack of access to tram services within the local area.
 Realistic access to one school within the local area in Langar, precluding the need for travel by private car.
 R Infrastructure capacity and potential The area of search is moderatley located to existing primary school.
 One primary school is located within 1200m of the area of search and has a small surplus capacity of 22 places to meet existing and future needs.
 Additional or extensions to exisiting education facilities is likely to be required.
 There are no secondary schools within 4km of the area of search.
 The area of search is approximately 4.8km for the nearest GP which has some but limited surplus capacity.
 The area of search is totally covered by catchements of existing GPs around the area.
 R